Salvia officinalis: Historical uses

-The plant had a high reputation throughout the Middle Ages, with many sayings referring to its healing properties and value.
-It was sometimes called S. salvatrix (sage the savior).
-Dioscorides, Pliny, and Galen all recommended sage as a diuretic, hemostatic, emmenagogue, and tonic.
-Le Menagier de Paris, in addition to recommending cold sage soup and sage sauce for poultry, recommends infusion of sage for washing hands at table.
+Sage appears in recipes for Four Thieves Vinegar, a blend of herbs which was supposed to ward off the plague during the Black death epidemic of the 14th-century.
+The 1393 woman's guidebook Le Menagier de Paris, in addition to recommending cold sage soup and sage sauce for poultry, recommends infusion of sage for washing hands at table, while Gervase Markham's The English Huswife (1615) gives a recipe for a tooth-powder of sage and salt.
 John Gerard's Herball (1597) states that sage "is singularly good for the head and brain, it quickeneth the senses and memory, strengtheneth the sinews, restoreth health to those that have the palsy, and taketh away shakey trembling of the members."

-Gervase Markham's The English Huswife (1615) gives a recipe for a tooth-powder of sage and salt.
-It appears in recipes for Four Thieves Vinegar, a blend of herbs which was supposed to ward off the plague.
-In past centuries, it was also used for hair care, insect bites and wasp stings, nervous conditions, mental conditions, oral preparations for inflammation of the mouth, tongue and throat, and also to reduce fevers.
+In past centuries, sage was also used for hair care, insect bites and wasp stings, nervous conditions, mental conditions, oral preparations for inflammation of the mouth, tongue and throat, and also to reduce fevers.